 - Everyone was listening.
 And suddenly, there was a noise on the roof.

-- And before, anybody could realize what was happening, there was a man lowered down from the roof by four men!
-Quite an attention grabber!
+- And before, anybody could realize what was happening, there was a manlowered down from the roof by four men.
+It was quite an attention grabber!

-Q. What can be inferred form these four men’s action?
+- What can be said from these four men’s action?

 - They knew about his friend’s desperate need.

-- The paralytic man on his part, showed amazing trust in his friends.
+- The paralytic man also showed amazing trust in his friends.

-- They were sure that if somehow if they can make him meet Jesus, he would be healed.
+- They were sure that if somehow they could bring him to Jesus, he would be healed.

-- Jesus claimed that he had an authority and power to forgive one’s sins.
+- Jesus claimed that he had the authority and power to forgive one’s sins.

 - Only God can forgive sins, So he was claiming to be equal to God.

-Q. What do you think is easier, ‘your sins are forgiven’ or ‘get up, take your mat and walk’?
+- What do you think is easier, ‘your sins are forgiven’ or ‘get up, take your mat andwalk’?

-- It may be easier to say that your sins are forgiven, because you don’t see the results.
-It is internal in nature.
-You cannot see a visible change.
+- It may be easier to say that your sins are forgiven, because one cannot see the results.
+It is an internal change.
+You cannot see visible results.

-- But to say to the paralytic man, get up and walk, he must be healed, you can see the physical change and result.
+- But to ask the paralytic man to get up and walk, he must be healed, one can see the physical change and the result.

-- By reading thoughts of teachers of the law.
+- By reading thoughts of the teachers of the Law.

 - By forgiving sins of the paralytic man.

-It is fascinating to see the faith of those four men and their actions.
+It is fascinating to see the faith of these four men and their actions.
 They were willing to bring his friend to Jesus at any cost.
-I think, as a christian, we often bring our friends (who do not know Jesus) very close to Jesus.
-But the last step of bringing him to Jesus, needs faith and courage.
-It requires extreme measures.
+As a Christian, we often bring our friends very close to Jesus.
+But the last step of introducing them to Jesus, needs faith and courage.
+It sometimes requires extreme measures.
 Are we willing to take that risk and do something which may seem awkward, strange and often risky to bring our friends to Christ?